OCFL/ocfl-java/README.md

 Use `CloudOcflStorage.builder()` to create and configure an `OcflStorage` instance.

 * **cloudClient**: Required, sets the `CloudClient` implementation to use.
 For Amazon S3, use `OcflS3Client.builder()`.
-* **workDir**: Required, sets the location used to stage files as they're moved into and out of the cloud.

 **Example**